Favourited 2500 times

-The Workawayer interacts with many local, paid workers involved in such charters, who bring provisions from markets, clean the outside of the boat, maintain the boat structurally, mechanically, and electrically, and maintain the navigational electronics.
+The Workawayer interacts with many local, paid workers involved in such charters, who bring provisions from markets, and clean the outside of the boat, as well as expert technicians that maintain the boat structurally, mechanically, electrically, cosmetically, and look after the navigational electronics.
 At the San Blas islands, there are indigenous workers involved, to supply food (fresh fish and lobster), to build bonfires, to bring fuel and water, to sell their handicrafts and explain their craft to guests, and to help clean and maintain the boat, etc...
-In short, is a large and varied sailing community to learn from, and who appreciate learning from you, your experiences, and knowledge from other parts of the world that you bring.
+In short, is a large and varied sailing community to learn from, and who will appreciate learning from you, your experiences, and the knowledge from other parts of the world that you bring.

-Upon your arrival, some overlap with the outgoing Workawayer can usually be arranged for training, and at this time, when doing 1 or 2 charters together, the outgoing Workawayer will receive the remuneration.
+Upon your arrival, overlap with the outgoing Workawayer is normally arranged for training.
+At this time, when doing 1 or more charters together, the outgoing Workawayer will receive the remuneration.
 Later, when you train the next Workawayer, you will receive the remuneration.
 Altogether, including training, you should consider a stay of 3 months minimum.
 There is also a 4 months maximum, so that you can experience some other travel opportunity or return home.
-Some Workawayers return to help aboard a second and third time, and returning Workawayers are given priority.
+Some Workawayers return to help aboard a second, third, and even more times, and returning Workawayers are given priority.

 Due to limited accommodations, only one Workawayer can be accommodated at time, except when an outgoing Workawayer is training an incoming Workawayer.
 Couples please do not apply, as this is simply not feasible.
 No pets.